- This event has passed.

 levitra generico in farmacia senza ricetta pagamento online “Connecting the dots: Linking food systems locally and globally”

 An impactful discussion between four leaders in food policy and law surrounding troubling trends of food insecurity, poor diet, chronic disease and obesity along with novel strategies that can be implemented locally and globally.

 Panelists: Dr. Kelly Brownell, Duke University, Dr. Laura Schmidt, UCSF, Allison Korn, J.D.
 UCLA, Breanna Hawkins, LA Food Policy Council

-:EAT LUNCH WITH PURPOSE & PRACTICE MINDFULNESS:
+side effects for accutane :EAT LUNCH WITH PURPOSE & PRACTICE MINDFULNESS:

-“LOCOL LUNCHEON” offered by LOCOL, the LA Times 2017 Restaurant of the Year, by chef Roy Choi.
+prednisone 20 mg and alcohol consumption “LOCOL LUNCHEON” offered by LOCOL, the LA Times 2017 Restaurant of the Year, by chef Roy Choi.
 Locol holds the mission of bringing affordable and healthful food to underserved neighborhoods and transforming what is considered fast food in this country by using healthy, sustainable ingredients.
 Purchase your meal ticket ($12 per person) when you register today.
 All plates are gluten free, with options for vegan, vegitarian, and omnivores.

-Experience a Mindful Morning, by registering for an AM Meditation Session before the Symposium
+enter site Experience a Mindful Morning, by registering for an AM Meditation Session before the Symposium

 The facilitator, Amanda Gilbert, meditation instructor and previous SSEW Executive Director, will offer registered participants a brief mindfulness meditation session in the morning and optionally during lunch to apply what we know about the effects of stress on our mind, body, and biology, and encourage skills for mindful eating.
 RSVP free during checkout to save your spot, limited spaces available.